khiromoshito/sleeve-forms/README.md

 </head>
 ```

-Below is an example of implementing the framework.
+Below is an example of implementing the library...

 ```js
 // JavaScript